|Quick Facts: Pest Control Workers|

 The median annual wage for pest control workers was $35,610 in May 2018.

-Employment of pest control workers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of pest control workers is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
 Job opportunities should be good because of the limited number of people seeking work in pest control and the need to replace workers who leave this occupation.

 Explore resources for employment and wages by state and area for pest control workers.